seia-soto/embeddable-wg/README.md

 ### Applying modifications

-If you're going to modify the device or peer, you should set proper flags property before applying any of modifications.
+If you plan to modify a device or peer, it is important to set the proper flags property before applying any modifications.
-For example, you'll need to set `WGDEVICE_HAS_PUBLIC_KEY` if you want to apply changes on object got from `wg.getDevice` method.
+For example, if you want to apply changes to the `publicKey` property of an object retrieved from the `wg.getDevice` method, you will need to set the `WGDEVICE_HAS_PUBLIC_KEY` flag.

-The way to set flag is easy as it's just simple bitwise system.
+Setting flags is same as it uses a simple bitwise system.

 ```typescript
 import {wg} from 'embeddable-wg';